 Not to retire, but yes for the early retirement benefit (which is only available for tenured faculty).
 The application form is at the "Early Retirement Policy and Form" link in the Faculty Governance bucket of WesPortal.
-However, it will be easier to talk with the Associate Provost.

 3. How much notice do I have to give if I plan to retire?